xd2287/transformers/docs/source/en/model_doc/gpt_bigcode.md

 The model is a an optimized [GPT2 model](https://huggingface.co/docs/transformers/model_doc/gpt2) with support for Multi-Query Attention.

+Checkpoints that can be loaded in this architecture are hosted on the Hub here: [gpt_bigcode](https://huggingface.co/models?other=gpt_bigcode)

 ## Technical details

 The main differences compared to GPT2.